Bible Meaning: Tribal, inbred

 Amorite King Sihon, sometime before the Israelites came to the area in 1406 B.C., waged war against the Moabites and Ammonites for control of their lands.
 He was able to dislodge the Moabites from most of their territory and force them to live south of the Arnon River (Numbers 21:21 - 31).
 He then made the Moabite city of Heshbon his capital.

 Sihon's control of the area between the Arnon and Jabbok Rivers also pushed the Ammonites farther east and away from the Jordan River (Deuteronomy 2:37, Joshua 13:10).
-The Ammonite capital was Rabbah (Rabbath in the KJV), which today is the capital of Jordan named Amman (Deuteronomy 3:11, Joshua 13:25, 2Samuel 12:26).
+Their capital became Rabbah (Rabbath in the KJV), which today is the capital of Jordan named Amman (Deuteronomy 3:11, Joshua 13:25, 2Samuel 12:26).